sundarkrish/rule_checker/README.md

     - Database name: rcDB
     - schema name: rcschemas
   - schema.js : A schema to represent the collection rules in mongoDB.

+# Instructions

+### Note:
+ - MongoDB and Node should be installed and configured priorly.
+ - Use Robo 3T for visualization purpose (optional)
+ - Copy and paste app.js(main file), populate_db,  .eslintrc.js &  models folder in the project directory(ignore the rest)

  ```sh
 $ npm init (In the project directory)